HenrikSamuelsson/c-how-to-program-8th-global/README.md

-# Exercise - Solutions C How to Program
+# C How to Program Exercise Solutions

-This repository holds exercise solutions for the book C How to Program.
+This repository holds solutions for exercises found in the book C How to Program.

 ## About the Book